 Right now if you searched "stretch marks" on the internet, advertising, blog posts, social media and "how-to" articles which are about how women should love and be proud of their stretch marks however the same person then offers ideas and special "solutions" on how to remove them.

 Please know right now, that you are allowed to dislike a part of yourself.
 It is completely okay and normal, however, if you are obsessing over it and/ or are doing unhealthy habits to try and "resolve" the dislike, then please seek professional advice as your dislike shouldn't be your every thought.

 Medical News describes stretch marks as "long, narrow streaks, stripes, or lines that develop on the skin.
 They occur when the skin is suddenly stretched and are extremely common.".

 Now, I would like to again say that they are extremely common, I have them too!
 Both men and women can develop them and they can appear on a huge array of body parts, including the stomach, thighs, bottom, breasts and back.

 Stretch marks come down to genetics, your skin and the changes in your life (pregnancy, weight gain/ loss ect).

 While there are some "treatments" available for stretch marks, there are none that are scientifically proven as effective, plus they are often expensive.
-So, if you're like me and a little skeptical of all of the "treatments", than what else is there to do?
+So, if you're like me and a little sceptical of all of the "treatments", then what else is there to do?

 You live with them.